- Full membership initiation fee: $85,000

 “Quail Hollow also very difficult to get into unless you know Johnny Harris.
 This club caters more towards men and golf — not geared towards families as much as some of the others.”

-- Social Membership Initiation Fee: $50,000 – $55,000
+- Social membership initiation fee: $50,000 to $55,000

 “Carmel is known for its kid-friendly activities, fun adult parties, and two golf courses.
 It is definitely not an uptight place for social and recreation.”

 “Probably the most diverse of the four big clubs here.”